willschwarzer/RLO/README.md

 * Defining four actions to have any probability of transitioning to an adjacent state, staying still, or terminating.
 This can be done either manually or using default slippery actions in every state (see below for details).
 * Defining $\gamma$
 * Running value iteration on the MDP to determine $V^\*$ and $\pi^\*$
-* Running Q-learning and SARSA with user-defined number of episodes, learning rate and exploration rate epsilon, outputting graphs
+* Running Q-learning and SARSA with user-defined number of episodes, learning rate, exploration rate epsilon, episode horizon, and initial Q values, outputting graphs at the end

 ## Installation
 Start off by running `pip install -r requirements.txt` or `python -m pip install -r requirements.txt` to install the required packages.
 (It takes a while; sorry about that.
 We're using the `mushroom_rl` package for the Q-learning and SARSA algorithms, and it has way too many dependencies.)